Edward Cullen POV

 Perhaps to warn me there was none left in her.

-She swallowed and her lips parted slightly as though she was going to say something but then…nothing.
+She swallowed and her lips parted slightly as though she was

 “Bella.”